tanshinjie/pulse/README.md

 - ⚡ **Fast & Lightweight**: Built with Node.js for optimal performance
 - 🖱️ **Click-to-Log**: Click notifications to quickly log activities

+## Why I Built This

+I started this app to keep a clearer record of how I spend time on my computer.
+I’ve noticed that what I plan to do rarely matches what I actually end up doing.
+That’s why I log backwards—it feels more honest.
+Instead of forcing rigid schedules, I’d rather see the truth of my day and learn from it.
+The point isn’t perfect productivity, but spending time with more intention.

 ## Installation

 ### Prerequisites